beekeeper-studio/beekeeper-studio/docs/installation/README.md

 There are several ways to install Beekeeper Studio on Linux systems.
 We recommend installing through Apt if you are on Ubuntu due to the limitations in Snap packages.

-Supported Architectures: x86-64, ARM64, Raspberry Pi (armhf)
+Supported Architectures: x86-64, ARM64, armv7l, and a special build for the Raspberry Pi (armhf)

 ### Apt / DEB